isomerpages/moe-edgefieldpri/_partners/Parent Support Group (PSG)/Executive Committee.md

 &quot;Hoping for the best; Prepared for the worst; And unsurprised by anything in between.&quot; – Maya Angelou
 <br>
 *Subha Kumaran*

+&quot;Being a volunteer in PSG helps me understand better about my child&#39;s learning environment and contribute in building their learning experiences.
+I hope more and more parents will join PSG and bring more fun-filled activites to strengthen the bonds between our children and their parents as well as their love for school and studying.&quot;<br>
+*Celine Le*